capnproto/pycapnp/README.md

 ## Documentation/Example
 At the moment, there is no documenation, but the library is almost a 1:1 clone of the [Capnproto C++ Library](http://kentonv.github.io/capnproto/cxx.html)

-The examples has one example that shows off the capabilities quite nicely.
+The examples directory has one example that shows off the capabilities quite nicely.
 Here it is, reproduced:
 ```python
 import capnp
 addressbook = capnp.load('addressbook.capnp')